CodeLeom/docs/docs/1.concepts/basics/transactions/overview.md

 ## Receipt {#receipt}

 A `Receipt` is the only actionable object in the system.
-Therefore, when we talk about "processing a transaction" on the NEAR platform, this eventually means "applying receipts" at some point.
+Therefore, discussing "processing a transaction" on the NEAR platform, eventually means "applying receipts" at some point.

 A good mental model is to think of a `Receipt` as a paid message to be executed at the destination (`receiver`).
-And a `Transaction` is an externally issued request to create the `Receipt` (there is a 1-to-1 relationship).
+While a `Transaction` is an externally issued request to create the `Receipt` (there is a 1-to-1 relationship).

 There are several ways of creating `Receipts`: